AequilibraE/aequilibrae/docs/source/gettingstarted.rst

 Although the presence of Spatialite is rather obiquitous in the GIS ecosystem, it has to be installed separately from Python or AequilibraE.

+This `blog post<https://xl-optim.com/spatialite-and-python-in-2020/>`_ has a more comprehensive explanation of what is the setup you need to get Spatialite working, but below there is something you can start with.

 Windows
 ^^^^^^^
 Spatialite does not have great support on Python for Windows.
 For this reason,